Csi18nAlistairMann/xkcd/process.md

        1. ~~Modify script_uri to suit~~
        1. ~~edit “check guest params inbound”, ensure sizeof correct!~~
        1. ~~Edit “reset all the things, if not got expected things “~~
-     1. in ../common_javascript_v3.html (if additional elements needed)
-       1. extend if $el … to suit (two loads)
-       1. extend handler_fr... to suit
-       1. extend localstorage.setitem to suit
-       1. extend d.innerHTML to suit
-       1. extend xkcdShow to suit
      1. When dealing with same newmark, different location
        1. Add content to the uncircled/first label
        1. Circled labels should copy